HarshithaPaladugu/Project_TWO/README.md

 # Project_TWO
-The code creates a Streamlit app to visualize PhonePe Pulse data with Plotly, connecting to a MySQL database to fetch insights like user growth, popular districts, app opens, brand market share, and transactions.
+The code creates a Streamlit app to visualize PhonePe Pulse data with Plotly, connecting to a MySQL database to fetch insights like"Number Of Registered_Users for the selected time period",
+    "User Growth in the given time period",
+    "Brand Market Share",
+    "Yearly Growth by Brand",
+    "The First six states which had highest values of transaction amount", "The First five states which had least values of transaction amount", "Growth of Registerd_Users for each State over the time period", "The First six states which had highest number of total transactions", "The First six states which had least number of total transactions", "The highest transaction type count in each state".
     It includes choropleth maps overlaid on a GeoJSON map of India for geographical insights, providing an interactive data display.

 #SecondApp.py
-Sure, let's break down the provided code step by step:

 1. Importing Libraries:

     - **pandas**: A library for data manipulation and analysis.